For help with English, Reading, and GED for adults or to volunteer as an Adult Literacy Tutor, call:

 A year of service with Literacy AmeriCorps can be an important part of your career development and a great way to build your resume for future opportunities.

-After the completion of my AmeriCorps program with the Literacy Coalition of Palm Beach County, I accepted a position as an Assistant Residence Life Coordinator at Florida International University (FIU).
-I’m also a full-time graduate student at FIU, studying Higher Education Administration.
-Thus far, my experience at FIU has been amazing, and I really enjoy living in Miami.
+After the completion of my AmeriCorps program, I accepted a position as an Assistant Residence Life Coordinator at Florida International University (FIU).
+After two years at FIU, I graduated with a Master of Science degree in Higher Education Administration.
+Currently, I live in Southern California, and I work at San Diego State University (SDSU) as a Residence Hall Coordinator & Judicial Officer.
 I honestly think that my AmeriCorps experience has helped shape my work ethic and caring attitude towards individuals I interact with.
+Additionally, AmeriCorps taught me the importance of being selfless, and the importance of working with others to reach a common goal.
 As an AmeriCorps member, I served as a Graduation Coach at Village Academy.
-I interacted with students as a mentor and helped motivate students to achieve academic success.
-The skills I obtained by working as a Graduation Coach, have been transparent in my current job as an Assistant Residence Life Coordinator at FIU.
-My entire outlook on life has changed since I served as an AmeriCorps member, for example, I appreciate the little things in life that we take for granted and always make myself available when others are in need.
+I interacted with students as a mentor, and helped motivate students to achieve academic success.
+The skills I obtained by working as a Graduation Coach, have been transparent in my current position as a Residence Hall Coordinator & Judicial Officer.
+For example, I always make my students a priority, and I always make myself available when others are in need.
+I've gained an appreciation for the little things in life that we take for granted and embrace new challenges and opportunities.
 Overall, being a member of Literacy AmeriCorps helped me professionally, and I will never forget the importance of giving back and serving our community.

 Literacy AmeriCorps led me onto a life path I never could have imagined prior to joining.
 During my service year at Glades Family Education in Belle Glade, I discovered my true passion: teaching ESOL (English for Speakers of Other Languages) to adult learners.